kuriringohankamehameha/crypto-stuff/README.md

 Current Progress: Set 1 challenges are complete

+Disclaimer: This code is not following the best practices, and several optimizations are possible.
+The repository is only for educational purposes, since I haven't found too many implementations in Go.

+### Challenge 4

+This involves finding the plaintext which has been single character XOR encrypted.
+Several approaches are possible, but we'll be using a frequency based detection.
+We first get the frequency distribution prior for the english alphabet.
+Also note that the space character (' ') is crucial in this distribution.
+We'll be assigning this to the highest probability (2x the probability of the next highest character - 'e')

+After we build our distribution table, we can simply do a brute force among the ascii characters (0-255) and only select the key and the word with the highest score globally.

+### Challenge 5

+This is straightforward encryption of a repeating key, using XOR.

 ### Challenge 6

 This challenge involves multiple steps in order to brute force attack the Vignere Encryption.
 Since the encryption uses a cyclic XOR function, it is possible to detect repeating patterns in the ciphertext through estimating the key size.